What We Do As Goat Breeders

 ~We explain limitations, strengths, weaknesses of individual goats

 ~We rather engage and answer all questions and offer answers for questions that people don't know to ask.
 If we do not know what a particular goat will produce (FF you just don't have history on that goat to know) we let people know that the doeling is from a first freshener and we don't know what output will be but we generally have history on other related goats.
-Our FF offspring are usually sold at a lower price.
 Exception is if the doeling is retained long enough for the dam's history to be established.

 ~We will run a fecal and give a brief overview

-~We do regular monitoring, record EPG counts, .
-If it is a kid we look for cocci.
+~We do regular monitoring, record EPG counts, and we look for coccidia (kids).
 We explain the importance of understanding parasites in goats.
 We also do FAMACHA with card in hand.

 ~We give a sheet on what we expect from them as far as a new owner- these are recommendations.